 Intel’s all-new processors are finally on the horizon - paving the way for even more efficient laptops and 2-in-1s.

-After false starts and rumours that Intel had trashed its work on the redesigned processors altogether, Intel has finally announced more details about the totally new series of Core i3, i5, i7 and i9 processors that are due in late 2019.
+After false starts and rumours that Intel had trashed its work on the redesigned processors altogether, Intel has finally announced the totally new series of Core i3, i5, i7 and i9 processors.